nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 ## Relaxing

+The whole space looks SO good!
+All the plants, furniture, and bistro lights tie in together so well and make this a fun outdoor space.
+We have enough seating out here for a couple of guests and can even light up a fire in our Solo Stove.

 We have been hanging out back here quite a bit and are really enjoying it now that it has some identity.
 We're sitting out here as much as we can before summer (and the mosquitos!) rolls around again.